andreasfor/mvp_ml_delivery-main/README.md

 Due to not having Azure admin rights (Your administrator has disabled the App registrations experience in the Azure portal), I could not use Autoloader or Azure Key Vault.
 The implication of not using Autoloader is a more complex solution where I use an upsert with Merge Into instead and manually keep track of which files have been upserted earlier.
 Since I could not use Azure Key Vault, I did a poor man's version of it and stored my secrets in a txt file and used gitignore to not push these files.

 ### ETL Flow
-The ETL flow visualized as:
+The DLT flow visualized as:

 ![image](docs/readme_imgs/dlt_pipeline.png)

-Job tasks visualized as:
+Job tasks visualized as (where the first task is the DLT flow from brobze to gold):

 ![image](docs/readme_imgs/daily_ingest_and_pred_EXTERNAL_READ.png)